DartFrogTek/Mictor38Pin_2_Breadboard/README.md

-# Mictor38Pin_2_Breadboard
+# Mictor 38Pin to Breadboard
 A Mictor 38 Pin to Breadboard adapter.

 Allows Mictor connectors for high end Logic Analyzers.